 buildkite-agent secret

-The buildkite-agent secret command allows you to query and retrieve secrets from Buildkite's secret storage.
+The buildkite-agent secret get command allows you to query and retrieve secrets from Buildkite secrets.
 This command is useful for fetching secrets that are required by your build scripts, without having to configure third-party secret management systems.

 Getting a secret